chaytanc/chaytanc.github.io/about.md

 Freedman Lab at the Institute for Stem Cell and Regenerative Medicine at UW.
 I have grown many things but one of my favorites was the organoids I grew at Freedman Lab.
 Robotics in high school also had an outsized impact on me.
-Now I run an undergraduate research group called the Interactive Intelligence team which applies neuroscience approaches to machine learning to create intelligent machines.
+Now I run an undergraduate research group called the Interactive Intelligence team.
+We apply neuroscience approaches to machine learning to create intelligent machines.
 I am very proud of the team [which you can find here.](https://interactive-intelligence.github.io){:target="_blank"}